In this guide, we’re going to cover everything you need to know to prepare for product manager (PM) interviews at Capital One.

 Some of the questions you will be asked will be quite ambiguous.
 In those cases, you’ll need to ask clarifying questions to get more information about the problem and to reduce its scope.

-For instance, if you were asked, “What would be your 10-year strategy if you were CEO?”, you can respond by asking some questions about the company’s current situation and any business objectives the interviewer may have in mind.
-This way, you’ll have a better understanding of what the company needs in the coming years and have more information from which to build a strategy.
+For instance, if you were asked, “What would be your 10-year strategy if you were CEO?” you can respond by asking some questions about the company’s current situation and any business objectives the interviewer may have in mind.
+This way, you’ll have a better understanding of what the company needs in the coming years and make more informed strategic decisions.

 Capital One wants to see the reasoning behind your answer, so make sure to justify each decision you make.
 You'll need to make plenty of trade-offs as you arrive at a solution, so be sure to call them out.